 I love the relationship Nevada and Conner have.
 He wants to protect her and keep her safe, but he isn't macho about it.
 He wants Nevada to be her own person and make choices without his influence.
 He knows that she is capable of defending herself (even if he wants to murder all of her enemies), so he doesn't try to keep her away from danger.
 He sees her as an equal, and I absolutely love that.
 They are repeatedly there for each other, and I adored the progression of their relationship.
 It was perfect.

-The family dynamic in this series is incredible.
+The family dynamics in this series are incredible.
 I love the Baylor family and its many members.
-Grandma Frida is hysterical, and you know you'll laugh when she's around.
-There is a small age gap between some of the members, and I think Ilona does a wonderful job highlighting those differences.
+Grandma Frida is hilarious, and you know you'll laugh when she's around.
+There is a small age gap between some of the members, and I think the authors did a wonderful job highlighting those differences.
 Teenagers are angsty and emotional.
 They're also prone to rash decisions and heightened feelings.
 Nevada is always concerned about what is best for them, but really they are all devoted to each other.
 They fight like family, but their love for each other is always there.

 The villains are even superbly written.
 I don't think I had an issue with any character (except morally), because they were all detailed and driven.
 There was a reason behind everything, even if we don't know what those reasons are.